Italy - Country Commercial Guide

 Italian National Cybersecurity Authority (ACN)

-Electronic Marketplace of the PA (MePA)
+Electronic Marketplace of the Public Administration (MePA)

 Italian Official Gazette (public tenders)